-The ADE7858/ADE7868/ADE7878 provide a reactive power offset register on each phase and on each reactive power.
-AVAROS, BVAROS, and CVAROS registers compensate the offsets in the total reactive power calculations, whereas AFVAROS, BFVAROS, and CFVAROS registers compensate offsets in the fundamental reactive power calculations.
-These are signed twos complement, 24-bit registers that are used to remove offsets in the reactive power calculations.
+The ADE7858A/ADE7868A/ADE7878A provide a reactive power offset register on each phase and on each reactive power.
+The AVAROS, BVAROS, and CVAROS registers compensate the offsets in the total reactive power calculations, whereas the AFVAROS, BFVAROS, and CFVAROS registers compensate offsets in the fundamental reactive power calculations.
+These signed, twos complement, 24-bit registers remove offsets in the reactive power calculations.
 An offset can exist in the power calculation due to crosstalk between channels on the PCB or in the chip itself.
-The offset registers (see the Active Power Offset Calibration section).
+The offset resolution of the registers is the same as that of the active power offset registers (see the Active Power Offset Calibration section).

-As stated in the Current Waveform Gain Registers section, the serial ports of the ADE7858/ADE7868/ADE7878 work on 32-, 16-, or 8-bit words and the DSP works on 28 bits.
-Similar to the registers presented in Figure 35, the AVAROS, BVAROS, and CVAROS 24-bit signed registers are accessed as 32-bit registers with the four MSBs padded with 0s and sign extended to 28 bits.
+As stated in the Current Waveform Gain Registers section, the serial ports of the ADE7858A/ADE7868A/ADE7878A work on

+32-, 16-, or 8-bit words and the DSP works on 28 bits.
+Similar to the registers shown in Figure 34, the AVAROS, BVAROS, CVAROS, AFVAROS, BFVAROS, and CFVAROS 24-bit signed registers are accessed as 32-bit registers with the four MSBs padded with 0s and sign extended to 28 bits.